alexisperrier/rabotnik/README.md

 # Jobs
 Rabotnik works on multiple server instances in parallel via cron jobs.

-- Instances specifics are set in config/config_rabotnik.json
+- Instances specifics are set in config/config_rabotnik.json see the config_rabotnik.json.sample
 - the *py* folder holds the main job scripts (called  _flows_)
 - The *py/scripts* folder holds one time scripts for specific import exports and clean up operations
-- ./sandbox.py and sql/sandbox.sql are _sandbox_ script hoolders used to test new scripts and debug.
+- ./sandbox.py and sql/sandbox.sql are _sandbox_ script holders used to test new scripts and debug.
 - the *main.py* drives the execution and parametrization of the different flows

 ## Run a job